aelnar/aelnar/README.md

-# aelnar
+# List of Programs
-Archive of old school assignments.
-MOSTLY DRAFTS

-2018-2019 ASSIGNMENTS
-- dictionary.c: first draft of dictionary program
+dictionary.c: Old school assignment in C.

+conversions.py: Simple Python program that converts multiple ingredients from grams to cups, tbsp, and tsp.
+Takes in user input.